ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 	* Handle steps in the data more effectively
 * 2018-08-23 ~ Theo ~ Better display of current values for numeric filters
 	* Currently: only display as a tooltip
-* 2018-08-23 ~ Theo ~ Nice progress indicator for the 15 seconds or so it takes to load the demo data file with 5K data items
-* 2018-08-23 ~ Theo ~ Better light and shade
 * 2018-08-23 ~ Theo ~ Examples based on spreadsheet data
 * 2018-08-23 ~ Theo ~ Permalinks to user-select output data assignments
 * 2018-08-23 ~ Theo ~ Data export of data points selected by filtering